 Interstate 580 begins at U.S. 50 (William Street) in Carson City and extends north 31.930 miles to meet Interstate 80 in Reno.
 The route overlaps with U.S. 395 along the Carson City Bypass, the Washoe Lake Freeway, the Interstate 580 Freeway Extension over Galena Creek, and the Martin Luther King Jr. Memorial (North-South) Freeway in Reno.
 Until early October 2012, the Interstate-standard segments of Interstate 580 were signed solely as U.S. 395, with I-580 unmarked.

 Signs for Interstate 580 are not yet posted along the completed freeway south from U.S. 50 (William Street) to Fairview Drive in Carson City.
-This section is officially inventoried as IR580 by NDOT, but signed as part of U.S. 50.
-The final 3.146 segment curving southwest from Fairview Drive to the South Carson Street will open in the first week of August 2017.
-Upon completion, I-580 will total 35.076 miles and be fully signed south of William Street (Exit 39).
+This section is officially inventoried as IR 580 by NDOT, but signed as part of U.S. 50.
+The final 3.146 segment curving southwest from Fairview Drive to South Carson Street opened on August 2, 2017.
+Upon completion, I-580 measures 35.076 miles and was fully signed south of William Street (Exit 39).

 Interstate 580 Nevada Highway Guides